Yankee II (Auxiliary Cruiser)

-El Norte, a steamer built in 1892 at Newport News, Va., by the Newport News Shipbuilding & Drydock Co., was acquired by the Navy from the Southern Pacific Company on 6 April 1898; renamed Yankee; and commissioned at New York on 14 April 1898, Comdr.
+El Norte, a steamer built in 1892 at Newport News, Va., by the Newport News Shipbuilding & Dry Dock Co., was acquired by the Navy from the Southern Pacific Company on 6 April 1898; renamed Yankee; and commissioned at New York on 14 April 1898, Cmdr.
 Willard H. Brownson in command.

 Following recommissioning, Yankee served along the east coast between Chesapeake Bay and the Maine coast training landsmen in the ways of the sea.
 Early in December 1903, she headed south for winter maneuvers and gunnery drills with the North Atlantic Fleet in the gulf and the Caribbean.
 After visiting a number of West Indian ports in conjunction with the exercises, she returned north late in March 1904 and, on 6 April, was moored to a pier at League Island where she remained until October.
 On the 16th, she got underway for Newport News to embark 400 landsmen there before resuming her training schedule.

-After shakedown early in July, the ship resumed a familiar duty-training.
+After shakedown early in July, the ship resumed a familiar duty--training.
 With naval militia reservists or Naval Academy midshipmen embarked, she spent the summer of 1908 cruising the Atlantic coast between Boston and Chesapeake Bay.
 On 23 September 1908, during one such training exercise, Yankee ran aground on Spindle Rock near Hen and Chickens lightship.
 She remained there until refloated on 4 December.
 Her reprieve however, was short-lived.
 While being towed to New Bedford, she sank in Buzzard's Bay.
-Yankee's name was finally struck from the Navy list on 17 April 1912.
+Yankee's name was finally stricken from the Navy Register on 17 April 1912.

 13 April 2021